Employee performance evaluation is one of the most important practices that contribute to organizational success.

 This is an excellent format for conducting short-term performance reviews since it involves a very intuitive approach that expresses an employee’s performance and provides constructive feedback.

 The generic format is employed by most organizations around the world as the standard employee review format.
-It involves a black-and-white chart with different sections consisting of the various areas in an organization measure employee performance.
+It involves a black-and-white chart with different sections consisting of the various areas in an organization measures employee performance.
 Examples could include overall abilities, attendance, demonstration of core values, commitment to goals, etc.

 The performance review would conclude with comments made by the manager on the employee’s performance, in addition to offering advice to the employee on how to improve.
 This is a great formal because of its simple yet intuitive nature.